continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 ## Introduction

-In this tutorial we are going to setup a new laravel project, run it within Docker using one of ContinuousPipe’s base Dockerfiles, then finally push our project to our GitHub repo where ContinuousPipe will build our project and deploy on Google Container Engine.
+In this tutorial we are going to setup a new Laravel project, run it within Docker using one of ContinuousPipe’s base Dockerfiles, then finally push our project to our GitHub repo where ContinuousPipe will build our project and deploy on Google Container Engine.
 Once we are happy our project is building successfully we will then use ContinuousPipe to manage our cloud based development environment with the `cp-remote` CLI tool.

 ## Prerequisites